Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks

-This proposed penalized estimation framework opens several opportunities for future research.
-Having established the statistical rate of the proposed penalized estimator enables future theoretical work on post-selection inferential tools such as confidence intervals for selected coefficients.
-And while the theory and results of this paper have focused on the framework's estimation and model-selecting properties, additional research into measuring and evaluating predictive performance for such time-varying, multi-category outcomes is needed \citep{spitoni2018prediction}.
-Most importantly, this methodology enables future work modeling semi-competing risks across a wide array of clinical domains, and leveraging data sources with high-dimensional covariates from electronic health records to 'omic data.
+Finally, establishing the statistical rate of the proposed penalized estimator also enables future development of post-selection inferential tools such as confidence intervals for selected coefficients.
+Most importantly, this methodology enables future work modeling semi-competing risks across a wide array of clinical domains, and leveraging data sources with high-dimensional covariates from electronic health records to genomic data.